 Class Absence Policy and Procedure for Athletes

-To accommodate these twin goals of intellectual development and athletic participation, the Department of Physical Education, Athletics, and Recreation makes every effort to schedule "the time, place, and duration of team practices and contests" in a manner that avoids conflicts with students' class schedules (Mission Statement of the Department of Physical Education, Athletics, and Recreation).
+To accommodate these twin goals of intellectual development and athletic participation, the Department of Physical Education and Athletics makes every effort to schedule "the time, place, and duration of team practices and contests" in a manner that avoids conflicts with students' class schedules (Mission Statement of the Department of Physical Education and Athletics).
 With respect to practices and team meetings, the faculty and coaching staff understand that class attendance takes precedence over participation in athletics.
 Furthermore, full class participation in courses that may cause students to miss occasional practices will not, in itself, prejudice the coaches in the selection of team participants.

 On occasion, University-sanctioned athletic events may unavoidably conflict with academic schedules.
 In those situations, student-athletes are not automatically entitled to exemptions from class attendance.
 However, given the department's commitment to the academic mission of the University, professors are encouraged to accommodate those conflicts whenever doing so will not damage the individual student-athlete's academic performance.
 In this regard, students who participate in intercollegiate athletics should review their calendars to see which athletic contests, if any, conflict with their academic schedules.
 Each student is responsible for discussing any scheduling conflict with his or her professors at the beginning of the term or as soon as possible after the student learns of the conflict.
 The ultimate goal is a reasonable accommodation of academic and athletic pursuits.